aspose-words/Aspose.Words-Documentation/cpp/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/clean-up-before-or-during-a-mail-merge-operation/_index.md

 ### Remove Empty Table Rows

-Aspose.Words enables you to remove empty table rows by assigning the **RemoveEmptyTableRows** flag to **CleanupOptions**.
+Aspose.Words allows you to remove empty table rows by assigning the **RemoveEmptyTableRows** flag to **CleanupOptions**.
 This option will remove table rows that contain empty merge fields.

 The following code example demonstrates how to remove empty table rows that contain mail merge regions from a document: